-Changing faculty advisors requires the signature of the student, the prospective advisor, and the Coordinator of the CFR Office of Student Services.
+Changing faculty advisors requires the signature of the student, the prospective advisor, the department head, and the Coordinator of the CFR Office of Student Services.
 Permission to change to another advisor is granted on an individual basis depending on circumstances explained by the student.
 Students can acquire a Request for Advisor Change form on the CFR web site.